 A retrospective chart and radiographic review was conducted on twenty patients who underwent a one or two level anterior lumbar interbody fusion in which a femoral ring allograft, packed with NovaBone, with an anterior tension band plate were used.

 Twenty patients, aged 20 to 65 underwent an anterior lumbar interbody fusion with a one year follow up.
-Plain radiographs were reviewed at multiple time points with fusion being assessed in twenty (100%) of twenty patients.
+Plain radiographs were reviewed at multiple time points with fusion assessed in 100% of patients (20 out of 20).

 Discussion: